 Thema – the subject category scheme for a global book trade

-Thema is a new global subject classification system for books, which has already gathered wide international participation.
+Thema is a new global subject classification system for books, which has already gathered wide international participation and adoption.

 Thema version 1.1

 - Version 1.1 categories and codes (Excel, in English.
 Also available as PDF, Word, XML and JSON), updated with additional national extensions added October 2015

 - Danish version 1.1 (Excel, PDF, Word)